odilia-app/odilia/README.md

 ## License

-The Odilia screen reader is licensed under the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).
+The Odilia screen reader is licensed under either the MIT or Apache 2.0 licenses at your choosing.